antonioastorino/Digital-Circuit-Simulator/README.md

 #### Pinout
 ```
-In 0    - Output Enable
+In 0    - Data in 0
-In 1    - Clock
+In 1    - Data in 1
-In 2    - Clear
+In 2    - Data in 2
-In 3    - Preset
+In 3    - Data in 3
-In 4    - Load
+In 4    - Data in 4
-In 5    - Data in 0
+In 5    - Data in 5
-In 6    - Data in 1
+In 6    - Data in 6
-In 7    - Data in 2
+In 7    - Data in 7
-In 8    - Data in 3
+In 8    - Clock
-In 9    - Data in 4
+In 9    - Clear
-In 10   - Data in 5
+In 10   - Preset
-In 11   - Data in 6
+In 11   - Load
-In 12   - Data in 7

 Out 0   - Data out 0
 Out 1   - Data out 1